MassTransit/MassTransit/docs/getting-started/upgrade-v6.md

 _Conductor wants to make it easier, with less complexity._

-## MassTransit Host Service (coming later, but soon)
+### MassTransit Platform

 Previous version of MassTransit provided a generalized service host, built using Topshelf, to get started with your first project.
 But the world has changed.
-With ASP.NET Core 3.0, and all the goodness that is the generic host, the developer community has moved to a new place.
+With ASP.NET Core 3.1, and all the goodness that is the generic host, the developer community has moved to a new place.

-The latest version of the host is built entirely from scratch, and takes advantage of:

-- Microsoft Dependency Injection
-- .NET Core Generic Host
-- Microsoft Extensions Logging
-- MassTransit's most excellent container registration/discovery extensions

-Once it's built, the details will all be... revealed!
+MassTransit.Host is being replaced with the new [Platform](/platform), which is a Docker-based solution for consistent service deployment using MassTransit.